Skip to main content

 Step 1: Log into your Snowflake account using a web browser or a SQL client

-If you log in via a web browser, click the Worksheet icon at the top of the page.
-Ensure that the role for the session is set to ACCOUNTADMIN to complete this process.
+If you log in via a web browser, click the Worksheet icon at the top.
+Please ensure the session role is set to ACCOUNTADMIN to complete this process.

 Step 2: Prepare your automated commands

 Your Snowflake environment will use the automated setup SQL command below.
-There are a few edits you will need to make.
-First, make sure you change the username, password, and any other variables as needed in the commands.
-They will be:
+You will need to make a few edits.

 Step 3: Run The Automation Script